Home

 Sam Price-Rees with one of the bluetongue lizards she has been radio-tracking.

 Our main focus is on lizards, because snakes seem like they are VERY slow learners, and crocodiles learn so fast they don’t really need our help.
-Sam Price-Rees is following blue tongue skinks around, using radio transmitters to keep in touch with her animals.
-When edible-sized toads arrive at her study site, Sam will try training her lizards, and see if it helps them survive.
+Sam Price-Rees has followed blue tongue skinks around in the Kununurra area, using radio transmitters to keep in touch with her animals.
+When edible-sized toads arrived at her study site, Sam trained half her lizards to avoid toads, then re-released them.
+The trained lizards were much more likely to survive than the untrained ones, suggesting that we might be able to apply taste-aversion learning to reptiles as well as to quolls.